Zaker Party

 Zaker Party (জাকের পার্টি) is a Sufi political party in Bangladesh.
 The party advocates for policies aligning with Sufism.
 It also advocates for the use of blockchain technology and e-voting for elections, which it believes can ensure a free and fair election.

 History

-The Zaker Party was officially established on 1989.
+The Zaker Party was officially established in 1989.
 Before this, on 10 September 1987, the organization was started with the name, "Zaker."
 The then Piir Hasmat Ullah of Atarshi led and unveiled the formation of this party on 14 October 1989.